Phone connector (audio): Historical development

-Quarter-inch size
+The original 1/4 in version descends from as early as 1877 in Boston when the first telephone switchboard was installed or 1878, when an early switchboard was used for the first commercial manual telephone exchange in New Haven created by George W. Coy.

-Modern phone connectors are available in three standard sizes.
-The original 1/4 in version descends from as early as 1877, when the first-ever telephone switchboard was installed at 109 Court Street in Boston in a building owned by Charles Williams, Jr.; or 1878, when an early switchboard was used for the first commercial manual telephone exchange in New Haven, Connecticut created by George W. Coy.
-The 1877 switchboard was last known to be located in the lobby of 185 Franklin Street, Boston.
+Charles E. Scribner filed a patent in 1878 to facilitate switchboard operation using his spring-jack switch.
+In it, a conductive lever pushed by a spring is normally connected to one contact.
+But when a cable with a conductive plug is inserted into a hole and makes contact with that lever, the lever pivots and breaks its normal connection.
+The receptacle was called a jack-knife because of its resemblance to a pocket clasp-knife.
+This is said to be the origin of calling the receptacle a jack.
+Scribner filed a patent in 1880 which removes the lever and resembles the modern connector and made improvements to switchboard design in subsequent patents filed in 1882.

-In February 1884, C. E. Scribner was issued US Patent 293,198 for a "jack-knife" connector that is the origin of calling the receptacle a "jack".
-Scribner was issued U.S. Patents 262,701, 305,021, and 489,570 relating to an improved design that more closely resembles the modern plug.
-The current form of the switchboard-plug was patented prior to 1902, when Henry P. Clausen received a patent on an improved design.
-It is today still used on mainstream musical equipment, especially on electric guitars.
+Henry P. Clausen filed a patent in 1901 for improved construction of the telephone switchboard-plug with today's 1/4 inch TS form still used on audio equipment.

-Western Electric was the manufacturing arm of the Bell System, and thus originated or refined most of the engineering designs, including the telephone jacks and plugs which were later adopted by other industries, including the U.S. military.
+Western Electric was the manufacturing arm of the Bell System, and thus originated or refined most of the engineering designs, including the telephone jacks and plugs which were later adopted by other industries, including the US military.

 By 1907, Western Electric had designed a number of models for different purposes, including: